 Employees who have been recalled to work from a temporary layoff are required to return within a reasonable time, failing which the employee may be deemed to have abandoned their job and will lose their right to statutory termination pay.
-However, the employee may still be entitled to common law or contractual notice payments depending on the circumstances of the refusal to return to work.
-What constitutes a reasonable amount of time will vary depending on the underlying facts, and employers must consider each case individually before determining whether an employee has abandoned their job or resigned.
-The employer's recall notice should clearly state the employee's recall date and the consequences of failing to return to work on that date.
+However, the employee may still be entitled to statutory severance pay, if applicable.
+For an example of what might constitute a return to work "within a reasonable time", the Ontario Labour Relations Board has found that employees who failed to return to work between two weeks and one month were deemed to have abandoned their employment where they communicated no intention to return.

 We note that employers may have some employees who refuse to return to work out of concern for their health, due to caring for family members with COVID-19, or because their children are still at home and require care.
-Please see the sections regarding Flexible Work Arrangements and Other Considerations below, for strategies to deal with these issues.
+Please see our Sections B (Flexible Work Arrangements) and D (Other Considerations) below, for strategies to deal with these issues.

-Can I retroactively pay employees who I have recalled from layoff, and collect the Canada Emergency Wage Subsidy?
+Can I retroactively pay employees who I have recalled from layoff, and collect the Canadian Emergency Wage Subsidy?